 Indeed we are here this morning to share with you the findings and recommendations of the 2012/2013 EITI reports.
 These reports have been produced in order to make revenue information on the extractive sector available to the general public.
+It is our utmost desire that these reports will help the evaluate extractive sector management systems and influence policy making.

 Anytime we produce these reports we make it a duty to share these reports with you, especially our stakeholders at the sub-national level.
 We believe that the responsibility of taking forward the findings and recommendations of the reports must be a shared one.
 It is only when stakeholders take responsibility for the various aspects of the reports that we can efficiently address and reform our institutions to respond to the needs of our times.
 Above all, the reports are to empower you to ask the right questions and to demand accountability of our duty bearers.
 Ladies and Gentlemen, the EITI having been introduced some ten years ago, with a narrow focus on revenue transparency, has now broadened its scope along the whole value chain requiring accountability and transparency along the entire extractive sector value chain - the full range of extractives - related activities and processes , from the award of licenses and contracts through regulation and monitoring of operations, collection of taxes and royalties, distribution of revenues, and the use of those revenues to support sustainable development policies and projects.